The President of Kazakhstan, Nursultan Nazarbayev, visited ECL Laboratories

 ECL 2018 Autumn Workshop

-I’ll give a brief overview on the major cosmology-related research institutes in mainland China, which includes the Chinese Academy of Science institutes as well as universities.
-I’ll also describe some on-going projects, including the DAMPE dark matter satellite, the PANDAX dark matter search experiment, the FAST telescope, the Tianlai experiment.
-I’ll also describe some future projects, such as the Ali-CPT experiment, the QiTai Telescope (QTT), the Discovering the Sky at Longest wavelength lunar satellite array, the China Space Station Telescope, etc. China is also involved in a number of international collaboration projects, including the SKA and TMT.
+in his first talk, he had an overview on the major cosmology-related research institutes in mainland China, which includes the Chinese Academy of Science institutes as well as universities.
+He also described some on-going projects, including the DAMPE dark matter satellite, the PANDAX dark matter search experiment, the FAST telescope, the Tianlai experiment.
+He also described some future projects, such as the Ali-CPT experiment, the QiTai Telescope (QTT), the Discovering the Sky at Longest wavelength lunar satellite array, the China Space Station Telescope, etc. China is also involved in a number of international collaboration projects, including the SKA and TMT.

-As the first stars and galaxies formed at the end of cosmic dark age, the gas surrounding them get ionized by their radiation, forming ionized bubbles.
+In his second talk, he talked about the first stars and galaxies formed at the end of cosmic dark age, the gas surrounding them get ionized by their radiation, forming ionized bubbles.
 These bubbles grow until they finally the whole Universe is reionized.
-After reviewing this general picture of reionization, I describe our model of “neutral islands”, which are large under-dense regions ionized at a later stage of the epoch of reionization.
-We apply the excursion set theory of large scale structure to this problem and developed analytical and semi-numerical models for reionization.
-I then discuss the 21cm signatures for the cosmic dawn and epoch of reionization, and also our lunar orbit array project which is designed to probe the EoR.
+After reviewing this general picture of reionization, He described his model of “neutral islands”, which are large under-dense regions ionized at a later stage of the epoch of reionization.
+He applied the excursion set theory of large scale structure to this problem and developed analytical and semi-numerical models for reionization.
+He then discussed the 21cm signatures for the cosmic dawn and epoch of reionization, and also our lunar orbit array project which is designed to probe the EoR.

 ECL visit to Paris Center for Cosmological Physics